Trails, golf and more

 Even history buffs have reason to visit the park.
 A small display between the golf course pro shop and the Eagle’s Nest illustrates the park’s history.
 The park is named for James Baird (1873 — 1953) who moved to nearby LaGrange in 1932 where he farmed 200 acres of land.
 Baird studied engineering at the University of Michigan and was the Wolverines’ quarterback from 1893 to 1895.
 He also played on the baseball team.
 After graduating, Baird established his own construction company, which went on to build some of America’s most famous structures including the Lincoln Memorial and the Tomb of the Unknown Soldier.
 He also built New York City’s Flatiron Building, the nation’s first steel skyscraper.

 In 1939 he deeded 590 acres of land to New York State, resulting in the creation of the park that now bears his name.
 Work began on the golf course in 1940 and it opened in 1948.
 Baird was a man with an eye to the future.
 During construction of the park, in a 1944 letter to the head of the Taconic State Park Commission, he wrote: “After all, the important thing is how the entire park will look … 100 years from now.”

 James Baird State Park can be entered directly from the Taconic State Parkway, 11 miles north of I-84.
 Household pets are allowed but must be kept on a leash.
 Pets are not allowed in buildings, picnic areas or on the golf course.
 Visitors should note that the Nature Center mentioned on the park website is no longer open.

-Photos by M. TurtonThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Photos by M. TurtonThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.